MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-authenticate-with-server-in-python.md

        print (execute_response.error_message)
    ```

 1. Create a session snapshot of this Python session so this environment can be saved in the web service and reproduced at consume time.
-Note that
-   you can only use a session snapshot that you've created.
+You can only use a session snapshot that you've created.

-   Session snapshots are very useful when you need a prepared environment that includes certain libraries, objects, models, files and artifacts.
+   Session snapshots are useful when you need a prepared environment that includes certain libraries, objects, models, files, and artifacts.
 Snapshots save the whole workspace and working directory.

    When publishing, you can only include a snapshot you've created.